Tarunrbt/MOSGM-I-Phenomenological-Framework/README.md

-# MOSGM-I-Phenomenological-Framework
+# MOSGM-I

 MOSGM-I: A phenomenological framework for environment-dependent gravity.

-Includes arXiv preprint, illustrative figures, and analysis code.
+**Author:** Tarun Kumar Saxena
+**Affiliation:** Independent Researcher

+---

+## Overview
+This repository accompanies the arXiv preprint describing **MOSGM-I**, a phenomenological framework that explores possible environment-dependent modifications to gravitational dynamics at galactic scales.

+The framework is intentionally conservative in scope and is designed to be explicitly testable and falsifiable.

+---

+## Repository Structure

+---

+## Notes
+- Figures are illustrative unless explicitly stated otherwise.
+- This work is phenomenological and does not claim a complete dynamical or relativistic theory of gravity.

+---

+## Citation
+Please cite the arXiv preprint when referencing this work.

+(arXiv ID will be added after acceptance.)